-My most recent book has just appeared in print.
-Coxsackie: The Life and Death of Prison Reform, was published by Johns Hopkins University Press (2014).
+My most recent book, Coxsackie: The Life and Death of Prison Reform, was published by Johns Hopkins University Press (2014).
 Learn more about the book at the Johns Hopkins University Press page, or check it out here at Amazon.com.
 The book’s cover features a photograph of New York City reformatory inmates taken by Ben Shahn:

 Below, are descriptions of my other published books, starting with the first.

 My first book was Cocaine: From Medical Marvel to Modern Menace in the United States, published by Johns Hopkins University Press in 2000.
 It remains in print today, so you can still order it!
 Learn more at the Johns Hopkins University Press page for the book, or read a bit at Google Books.
 I still like the book’s cover, which features an 1836 botanical drawing of coca from Hooker’s Companion to the Botanical Magazine.

 Following Cocaine, I was fortunate to work with a terrific group of historians (Rebecca Carroll, John Swann, and William McAllister) as well as my marvelous co-editor John Erlen, on Federal Drug Control: The Evolution of Policy and Practice (The Haworth Press, 2004).
 I contributed three of the seven chapters of the book, and still find them worthwhile!
 After some mergers and acquisitions in the publishing business, I think the book can now be found on the Informa Healthcare lists, but you can certainly still find it at Amazon, new or used.